Gui-L-Azevedo/BackEnd-Project-for-Streaming-Services/README.md

-# BackEnd for Streaming Services
+# BackEnd Project

 Hi!
-This is my project regarding the 2023 CompJR's selective process, it is intended to simulate how a streaming service would work, as in the regular user (if logged-in) can only access data, but not alter or delete it, unlike admins that have full access to all routes.
-In this project since we are simulating a streaming service, I figured it would be a nice idea to use a streaming service that has both movies and TV shows as products, for testing purposes and better "visualization" of the things you can do in the project, I used a dataset that contained all movies and TV shows from Disney, then I altered the dataset slightly to fit my purposes, and also of course the original and modified versions will be linked below.
+This is my project regarding the 2023 CompJR's selective process, it is intended to be a movie/shows database, as in the regular user (if logged-in) can only access data, but not alter or delete it, unlike admins that have full access to all routes.
+In this project I used a dataset that contained all movies and TV shows from Disney, then I altered the dataset slightly to fit my purposes, and also of course the original and modified versions will be linked below.

 ## Table of Contents